-At St. Nicholas Church (Nikolaikirche), I rediscovered what Leipzigers don't forget: Their role in the Peaceful Revolution helped bring down the communist government of East Germany.
+(Nikolaikirche), I rediscovered what Leipzigers don't forget: Their role in the Peaceful Revolution helped bring down the communist government of East Germany.
 Since 1982, people had gathered for Monday prayers and demonstrations.
 Events came to a turning point on October 9, 1989, when a nonviolent demonstration of more than 70,000 people was allowed to continue.
 After that, events moved inexorably to reunification in 1990.
 The neoclassical church is a calm space today.
 Linger and you may feel, as I did, the power of peaceful resistance embodied here.
+St. Nicholas Church

-Mea culpa: I didn't get to visit Museum in the Round Corner (Museum in der Runden Ecke) in a former district office of the infamous Stasi, the East German secret police, but I heard amazing things about it.
-The name refers to the building's shape; inside, an exhibit called "Power and Banality" preserves the original setting and sinister instruments used by the Stasi to spy on every aspect of citizens' lives and compile masses of documentation.
+didn't get to visit (Museum in der Runden Ecke) in a former district office of the infamous Stasi, the East German secret police, but I heard amazing things about it.
+The name refers to the building's shape; inside, exhibits preserve the original setting and sinister instruments used by the Stasi to spy on every aspect of citizens' lives and compile masses of documentation.
 The museum's goal: to keep everyone aware of the dangers of dictatorship.
+Museum in the Round Corner

-My visit to Mendelssohn-Haus Leipzig was an afterthought, but the small museum really brings the composer to life.
+was an afterthought, but this outstanding small museum really brings the composer to life, including his music (which visitors can listen to) and his role as conductor and musical director of Leipzig’s famous Gewandhaus Orchestra.
 Letters, watercolor paintings by Mendelssohn, and original furniture are displayed in the serene neoclassical apartment that was the last home of his short life (38 years; 1809-1847).
 Technology made it possible for me to conduct a piece of his work.
 Mendelssohn famously helped revive the music of Bach.
 Still, because he was born a Jew, he and his music were reviled later in the 19th century and in the Nazi era.
 It's to Leipzig's credit that his legacy is honored so thoughtfully here.
+The museum also gives space to the less-known but fascinating story of Mendelssohn’s sister Fanny Hensel, a musical prodigy like her brother.
+An excellent pianist who gave performances in her Berlin home, Hensel wrote and published music that is being rediscovered today.
+Headphones allow visitors to listen to some pieces.
 Weekly concerts take place in the music salon.
+Mendelssohn-Haus Leipzig

 I found that even a fast stroll by a few key sites, old and new, in the city center can show you a lot about Leipzig's past and present.